ysyk2021/building-strong-teams/src/chapter-2-3-1.md

-# Define the Purpose and Goals of the Team

 Defining the purpose and goals of a team is critical when establishing team guidelines.
 The purpose and goals provide a clear direction for the team and help ensure that everyone is working towards the same objectives.
 In this chapter, we’ll explore the importance of defining the purpose and goals of a team and how to do so effectively.